nginxinc/nginx-wiki/source/modules/clojure.rst

 #.
 Utilizes Nginx zero copy file sending mechanism to fast handle static contents controlled by Clojure or Java code.
 #.
 Supports Linux x64, Linux x86 32bit, Win32 and Mac OS X. Win64 users can also run it with a 32bit JRE/JDK.

 By the way, it is very fast.
-The benchmarks can be found `here <https://github.com/ptaoussanis/clojure-web-server-benchmarks>`_.
+The benchmarks can be found :github:`here <ptaoussanis/clojure-web-server-benchmarks>`.

 Please visit `nginx-clojure.github.io <http://nginx-clojure.github.io>`_ for more details.